 However, this number is dependent on the size of the brisket (can be 8 - 20 lbs), the type of pit you're using (airflow, water pan usage, fuel source), the moisture content (did you inject? what did you use for spices?) - even the accuracy of your thermometer matters.

-The primary way to beat a brisket stall is through wrapping the meat - commonly referred to as a "Texas Crutch."
+The primary way to beat a brisket stall is by wrapping the meat - commonly called a "Texas Crutch."